What is liver cancer?

 Bile duct cancer (cholangiocarcinoma)

 Bile duct cancers account for 1 or 2 out of every 10 cases of liver cancer.
-These cancers start in the small tubes (called bile ducts) that carry bile to the gallbladder.
-They are often treated the same way as HCC.
+These cancers can start in the small tubes (called bile ducts) that carry the bile that is made in the liver to the gallbladder or from the gallbladder to the intestines.
 For more information on this type of cancer, please see our document Bile Duct (Cholangiocarcinoma) Cancer.

-To learn more about cancer that has spread to the liver, please see Advanced Cancer, as well as the document on the specific place where the cancer started.
+To learn more about cancer that has spread to the liver, please see Advanced Cancer, as well as the document about the specific type of the primary cancer.

 The rest of the information here refers only to hepatocellular cancer (HCC).